near/docs/docs/2.develop/integrate/quickstart.md

 import TabItem from '@theme/TabItem';
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

-Most interactions with the NEAR ecosystem can be grouped in one of 3 categories:
+Most interactions with the NEAR ecosystem can be grouped in 2 categories:
 1. Interacting with a [NEAR smart contract](/develop/contracts/quickstart).
 2. Interacting with a [NEAR component](/bos/tutorial/quickstart).

 In this guide we will show you how to quickly spin-up an application were users can **login** using their wallets and interact with both **contracts** and **components**.

-Furthermore, the application readily integrates a `Web3 wallet`, allowing people to login with `Metamask` to use multi-chain components
+Furthermore, the application readily integrates a `Web3 wallet`, allowing people to use `Metamask` to interact with multi-chain components.

-:::tip Already have an app?
+:::tip Searching to integrate NEAR in your App?

-If you already have an app, we recommend you to go through this guide and then see the our documentation on [integrating NEAR to a frontend](./frontend.md)
+If you already have an application and want to integrate NEAR into it, we recommend you to first go through this guide and then check our documentation on [integrating NEAR to a frontend](./frontend.md)
 :::

 ---

 ## Create NEAR App
 If you already have [Node.js](https://nodejs.org/en/download) installed, simply run: